 If a majority protest does not exist, then the City Council shall have the discretion whether or not to proceed to impose the new or increased assessments.

-7. Retabulation

-In cases in which the results of the Assessment Ballot tabulation is so close that a retabulation of the Assessment Ballots could assist in giving credibility to the tabulation, the City Council, in its sole discretion, may order a retabulation of the Assessment Ballots in a manner consistent with these guidelines and the presentation of the results at the next regular meeting of the City Council or at a special meeting of the City Council called for that purpose.
+8. In cases in which the results of the Assessment Ballot tabulation is so close that a retabulation of the Assessment Ballots could assist in giving credibility to the tabulation, the City Council, in its sole discretion, may order a retabulation of the Assessment Ballots in a manner consistent with these guidelines and the presentation of the results at the next regular meeting of the City Council or at a special meeting of the City Council called for that purpose.

-H. Resolution of Disputes
+C. Resolution of Disputes

 Property ownership

-In the event of a dispute regarding whether the signer of an Assessment Ballot is a Record Owner of the parcel to which the Assessment Ballot pertains, as the term “Record Owner” is defined in paragraph E(1) above, the City Clerk shall resolve the dispute to the best of the City Clerk’s ability on the basis of the information and documents available to the City Clerk as of the close of the public hearing, and the City Clerk’s determination shall be final and conclusive as to all persons.
+In the event of a dispute regarding whether the signer of an Assessment Ballot is a Record Owner of the parcel to which the Assessment Ballot pertains, as the term “Record Owner” is defined in Section V(A) above, the City Clerk shall resolve the dispute to the best of the City Clerk’s ability on the basis of the information and documents available to the City Clerk as of the close of the public hearing, and the City Clerk’s determination shall be final and conclusive as to all persons.

-In the event of a dispute regarding whether the signer of an Assessment Ballot is an authorized representative of a Record Owner of the parcel, the City Clerk may rely on the statement on the Assessment Ballot, signed under penalty of perjury, that the person completing the Assessment Ballot is an authorized representative of a Record Owner, together with the documentation submitted with the Assessment Ballot in accordance with paragraph E(1) above.
+In the event of a dispute regarding whether the signer of an Assessment Ballot is an authorized representative of a Record Owner of the parcel, the City Clerk may rely on the statement on the Assessment Ballot, signed under penalty of perjury, that the person completing the Assessment Ballot is an authorized representative of a Record Owner, together with the documentation submitted with the Assessment Ballot in accordance with Section V(A) above.
 The City Clerk shall be under no duty to obtain or consider any other evidence as to whether the signer of the Assessment Ballot is an authorized representative of a Record Owner, and the City Clerk’s determination shall be final and conclusive.

 Assessment Calculation Appeals

+a.
 If a Record Owner disagrees with the calculation of the amount of the assessment on the basis that such calculation has not been made in accordance with the method of assessment described in the Engineer’s Report, as finally approved by the City Council following the close of the public hearing, then the property owner may appeal the calculation to the Director of Public Works of the City (the “Director”) by providing written documentation explaining the reason why the assessment should be changed.
 The Director may designate a member of the Public Works staff or the Assessment Engineer as the “Director’s Designee” to conduct a review of the calculation in question.
 The Director or the Director’s Designee shall review the information pertaining to the calculation and make a determination as to whether the amount of the assessment in question has been correctly calculated, and if not what the correct amount should be.
-The appeal provided for in this paragraph H(2) shall be strictly limited to objections based upon the calculation of the amount of the subject assessment.
-Any objections to the method of assessment itself must be raised prior to the close of the public hearing and will not be considered or reviewed pursuant to this paragraph H(2).
+The appeal provided for in subsection (C)(2) shall be strictly limited to objections based upon the calculation of the amount of the subject assessment.
+Any objections to the method of assessment itself must be raised prior to the close of the public hearing and shall not be considered or reviewed pursuant to this subsection (c)(2).

+b.
 In the event that the Director or the Director’s Designee determines that the amount of the assessment in question has been incorrectly calculated, appropriate steps shall be taken to modify the amount to the correct amount, including but not limited to the preparation and recordation of an appropriate addendum to the recorded notice of assessment.

-General Provisions
+D. General Provisions